 Trusts for Prince William and Harry

 As well as getting a share of Charles’s money, William and Harry also have trusts set up in their own names.
 The Queen Mother (their great-grandmother) left them an inheritance worth around $18 million while their mother left them a joint $12 million.

 No external jobs for senior royals – except in the British Armed Forces

-This rule on no external jobs extends from the Queen to Prince Charles and Camilla, and also to Prince William and his family, all of whom have to carry out royal duties all the time.
+This rule on no external jobs extends from the King to Prince William and his family, all of whom have to carry out royal duties all the time.
 According to Ranker, in 2019, Prince Charles undertook 521 royal engagements.

 However, it has become a tradition that senior royals serve in the armed forces at some point during their lives.
 Prince Andrew joined the Royal Navy in 1979 and had a twenty-two-year career with them.
 In March 1971, Prince Charles began his training as a jet pilot.
 In September 1971, he moved to the Navy where he qualified as a helicopter pilot in 1974 and went on to command HMS Bronington in February 1976 for nine months.

 Following his degree at St Andrew’s University, Prince William became a search and rescue pilot and then an ambulance pilot in the British Royal Air Force.
 That gave him an annual salary of $70,000 until he took up royal duties full time in 2017.